Dintero/money/README.md

     // Converters
     /**
-     * Converts the money amount into a whole number given in the minor unit of the currency */
+     * Converts the money amount into a whole number given in the minor unit of the currency.
+     * Honors the current precision in use.
+     */
     toFractionlessAmount: () => number;
     /**